 Zoë has served on the board of two family foundations for over a decade.
 Since 2010 she has been on the board at the General Service Foundation, a 4th generation foundation established in 1946 which funds reproductive justice, economic justice and justice and leadership in Colorado.
 Additionally, Zoë is board chair of the John M. Lloyd Foundation, a small family foundation that funds criminal and juvenile justice transformation in Los Angeles.
 Zoë graduated from Vassar College as an Art History major in 2001, and from the University of Southern California in 2010 with a Masters in Social Work.
 Zoë lives in Los Angeles with her husband and two small children, and believes wholeheartedly in the Echo philosophy.

 Linda Keston has been an elementary school teacher, school counselor, school psychologist and is a licensed marriage family therapist.
 Linda has worked with single parent families and two career parent families.
-Linda has worked with Ruth Beaglehole since her tenure at LAUSD Business Industry School where she began her program for teen parents.
-Linda has also tutored and was a mentor to several teens.
-When Ruth decided to form a nonprofit organization, Linda was privileged to be a part of its founding and its development
+She also worked as a mentor and tutor at the teen parenting program established by the founder of Echo, Ruth Beaglehole, before the inception of the agency.
+When Echo was formed, Linda was privileged to be a part of its founding and its development.

 Dr. Randal Henry